< Back to Shopping

 What factors should I consider when choosing a wine fridge?

-When choosing a wine fridge, you should consider size, capacity, temperature control and range, humidity control, UV protection, vibration reduction, placement options, energy efficiency, noise levels, brand reputation, budget, and maintenance requirements.
-Considering these features will ensure that your wine fridge suits your collection’s needs and business demands.
+When choosing a wine fridge, consider factors such as size, capacity, temperature control and range, humidity control, UV protection, vibration reduction, placement options, energy efficiency, noise levels, brand reputation, budget, and maintenance requirements.
+Considering these features will ensure that your wine fridge meets the needs and demands of your collection and business.

 What temperature should wine be stored at?